jpchawanda1/DSA2040_Practical_Exam_Justice_444/README.md

   - Star schema implemented in SQLite with a single transactional fact and three dimensions.
   - ETL from `raw_data/Online Retail.xlsx` into `data_warehouse_notebook/retail_dw.db`.
   - OLAP queries and one visualization demonstrating roll-up, drill-down, and slice operations.
+  - SQL deliverables in `sql/` and a lightweight star schema diagram under `docs/`.

 - Data Mining (DM):
   - Task 1: Data preprocessing and exploration.